pixincreate/PixeneOS/README.md

 - [MSD](https://github.com/chenxiaolong/MSD)
 - [OEMUnlockOnBoot](https://github.com/chenxiaolong/OEMUnlockOnBoot) (>= version 1.1)

-### Note
+>[!NOTE]

-1. This project is in no way affiliated with GrapheneOS or any of the projects mentioned above.
+> 1. This project is in no way affiliated with GrapheneOS or any of the projects mentioned above.
 This is a personal project solely created for personal use
-2. At the moment, the project only supports Linux given compatibility issues with other operating systems (`libsepol` is highly Linux specific)
+> 2. At the moment, the project only supports Linux given compatibility issues with other operating systems (`libsepol` is highly Linux specific)

 ## Requirements